jbfeutz/AndroidAPSdocs/docs/EN/Children/SMS-Commands.md

 - In AAPS go to **Preferences > SMS Communicator** and enter the phone number(s) that you will allow SMS commands to come from (separated by semicolons - i.e. +6412345678;+6412345679)

+- Note that the "+" at the begginingh of the number may or may not be required depending on your location.
+You can determine this by sending a sample text which will display the received format in the SMS Communicator tab in AAPS.

 - Enable 'Allow remote commands via SMS'.

 - If you want to use more than one number: